muster-mark/mark-fisher-photography/source/content/gallery_descriptions/highlands.md

-I am always either on a Scotland trip or have one coming up.
-It's the closest you can get to untamed wilderness in the UK, and it draws me back time and time again.
+I am always either on a Scotland trip or dreaming about my next one.
+My first trip to Scotland was in 2017, and I have visited at least once a year since then.
+The majority of the photos you see here are from the Western Isles, including Skye, Lewis and Harris, Mull, Arran and St. Kilda.
+I still have many more to explore.
+I'm not in any hurry to get through them all.
+I rather prefer to be thorough and explore just a small part of one island on any one trip.
+Because I know this is a lifelong love affair, so why rush?